Key Takeaway

-Missing a Zepbound (tirzepatide) dose temporarily reduces its appetite-suppressing and blood sugar-regulating effects but is not dangerous.
+Missing a Zepbound (tirzepatide) dose temporarily reduces its appetite-suppressing and blood sugar-regulating effects but isn't dangerous.
 If fewer than 4 days (96 hours) have passed since the scheduled dose, take it as soon as you remember.
 If 4 or more days have passed, skip it and take the next dose on your regular day.

 Detailed Explanation